San Jose father reunites with family after ICE release

 RELATED: Judge issues order allowing San Jose immigrant facing deportation to stay in United States

+Since then, his family and immigrant right advocates have been working tirelessly to get him released from a detention center in Richmond.

-An unexpected ruling from the judge, who said he should not be deported because it would not be safe for him to return to Mexico, means Carrillo is now free and allowed to stay.
+An unexpected ruling from the judge - that he should not be deported because it would not be safe for him to return to Mexico - means Carrillo is now free and allowed to stay.
+The government did not appeal his release.

-A rally was held at ICE headquarters in San Francisco Monday morning to celebrate his release.
+A rally was held at ICE headquarters in San Francisco Monday morning to celebrate as Carillo walked out as a free man.

+Fernando Carillo was detained by ICE last fall after dropping his daughter off at day care.
+Today the #SanJose father was released.
+Here's a look at the touching moment when he reunited with his family after spending months in jail. https://t.co/lGm9A5dRuh pic.twitter.com/B7HOzn5Zid— ABC7 News (@abc7newsbayarea) April 2, 2018

+His family wants to thank community members and everyone else who helped get him home.

 RELATED: ICE raids and rumors paralyze San Jose communities